Anna Adams - Hare - Please note: This work is not for sale.

 Anna Adams was born in London in 1926.
 She was educated at Harrow Art School, and Hornsey College of Art, and worked as a designer, a freelance artist and art teacher.
 In later years she devoted the greater part of her creative energies to writing.

 Many people know Anna for the watercolour paintings of Ribblesdale and sensitive figurative works in clay.
 Her ceramic blackbirds are a striking example of her handling of clay and ability to capture the essence of the world around her.
-Examples of her ceramic blackbirds are on display at Blackwell The Arts and Crafts House, Windermere.
+Examples of her ceramic blackbirds are in the collection at Blackwell The Arts and Crafts House, Windermere.

 Her friend and publisher John Killick commented on two particular literary works: